astimajo/twitter-sentiments-analyzer/README.md

 for the meantime as the internet in my country is quite slower than average and scraping 900 tweets as I have tried took significantly longer load times.
-So for the purpose of demonstration the app will scrape around 100 tweets, perform sentiments analysis, save the csv locally then automatically save them a Public Gdrive page where the csv contains more detailed information on the tweets such as metadata and etc.
+So for the purpose of demonstration the app will scrape around 100 tweets, perform sentiments analysis, save the csv locally then automatically save them to a Public Gdrive page where the csv contains more detailed information on the tweets such as metadata and etc.

 Note that swish is just a random name I thought of and has no meaning whatsoever, just a universal brand